berlinplan/berlinplan.github.io/readme.md

 standards of behaviour; principles of right and wrong.
 (190)

-#### why Ideological Groups Like ISIS and Taliban perfom better than Most Modern armies?
+#### What makes ideological groups like ISIS and Taliban outperform most modern armies?

-Ideological little Groups:
-- very clear defined values
-- non Hierarchic Structure: equality

-Modern armies:
-pathocracy  ->  Human rights -> non-negoatiateable
-Saudi Arabia big Human rights violation-> best Partners with  germany Iran Human rights violation -> sanctions
+Clear values and non-hierarchical structures (equality) in Ideological Groups versus Pathocratic armies claim to uphold non-negotiable human rights, but maintain strong ties with Saudi Arabia while imposing heavy sanctions on Iran for their human rights violations.

 #### Can a moral act be performed without clear values?